Gifford Fire

-The Gifford Fire was a megafire that burned in San Luis Obispo County, California and Santa Barbara County, California.
+The Gifford Fire was a megafire that burned in San Luis Obispo and Santa Barbara Counties in the U.S. state of California.
 The fire began on August 1, 2025, and was declared 100% contained on September 28, 2025.
 It burned 131,614 acre.
 It was one of the largest wildfires in the United States during the 2025 wildfire season.
 The fire was close to the community of Pozo, and destroyed five structures and damaged two.

 Background

 Rising temperatures around 95 °F have been present during the fire, despite calmer winds.
 However, low relative humidity and a red flag warning mostly triggered by the high temperatures have fueled the fire's growth.
-The area has received very little precipitation, drying out the abundant grass loads, and costal moisture has been lowering.
+The area has received very little precipitation, drying out the abundant grass loads, and coastal moisture has been lowering.

 Persistent drought across Southern California compounded the threat.
 According to Cal Fire’s statewide archive, rainfall totals since the previous winter amounted to less than 70 percent of average, leaving both live and dead fuel moisture at critically low levels.
 This long-term drying accelerated flammability, while weakened marine layers allowed hot, dry air to dominate inland valleys and foothills.